ateyssandier/apdex/README.md

 Overall complexity: O(n log n) †

-We then have the 3 main algorithms:
+We then have the 3 main methods:

 `getTopAppsByHost` is O(1) because the apps are already sorted